ehharris/ReactJS-Website/TylerDansby/teamworkQuestionnaire.md

 1. __What will you do if every team member except one agrees on something?__
    * Minority rights...
 Not really.
 It's entirely up to the team.
 I'm flexible.
 1. __What will you do if one person seems to be dominating the team process?__
    * Again, talk about it at a team meeting.
-We shouldn't be hesitant to bring things such as this up because it will probably end up hurting us all in the end.
+We shouldn't be hesitant to bring things such as this up because it will probably just end up hurting us all.
 1. __What will you do if you feel most of the facilitation responsibilities are falling on you?__
    * Talk to my team about it the next time we have a chance.